kgxsz/devops-101/part-four/README.md

 - select the `publish` stage
 - then select the `publish` job under the `Jobs` tab
 - select `Add new task` and select `Fetch Artifact` for the type of task
-- fill in the fields as follows:
+- fill in the fields as follows, but be careful, some fields don't need to be filled:

     |Field| Value|
     |:--|:--|